tohachan/remix-genai-template/README.md

 # Remix + Gen AI Template

 > [!NOTE]
-> **🤖 Cursor AI Optimized**
+> **🤖 Multi-Platform AI Optimized**
-> This template is specifically designed and optimized for **Cursor AI** development workflows.
-The Gen AI features, architectural rules, and automation work seamlessly with Cursor's AI capabilities. **Other AI tools** can also benefit from the comprehensive rule set in `.cursor/rules/` - see the [manual usage guide](#using-cursorrules-with-other-gen-ai-tools) below.
+> This template contains **platform-agnostic AI development rules** that can be automatically configured for **any AI coding assistant**.
+Choose your preferred platform (Cursor, Windsurf, Claude Code, or Copilot) and get optimized rules in the correct format.
+The comprehensive rule set ensures consistent, high-quality development across all AI tools.

-A comprehensive starter kit for building scalable Remix applications using **Feature-Sliced Design (FSD)** architecture, optimized for seamless **Gen AI development** workflows with **Cursor AI**.
+A comprehensive starter kit for building scalable Remix applications using **Feature-Sliced Design (FSD)** architecture, optimized for seamless **AI-assisted development** workflows with **any AI coding assistant**.

 ## 🚀 What This Template Provides